Tips & Advice

 When your lights finally flicker back on, your first instinct might be to plug everything back in immediately.
 Hold off.
 The grid can be unstable in the first several minutes after restoration, with additional surges possible as circuits come back online across your neighborhood.

 Wait 10 to 15 minutes before plugging major appliances back in.
-This simple step lets the electrical grid stabilize and can prevent surge damage to your most expensive equipment.
+This simple step lets the electrical grid stabilize and can prevent costly surge damage to your most valuable equipment.

-Once you do reconnect your appliances, pay close attention to these warning signs:
+Once you do reconnect your appliances, watch closely for these warning signs:

-• Check for error codes on any appliances with digital displays.
-Modern refrigerators, washers, and ovens often display diagnostic codes after power events.
+• Error codes on digital displays.
+Modern refrigerators, washers, and ovens often show diagnostic codes after power events—don't ignore them.

-• Listen carefully when compressors kick on.
-Unusual sounds—grinding, repeated clicking, or the compressor struggling to start—can indicate damage.
+• Unusual sounds when compressors kick on.
+Grinding, repeated clicking, or a compressor that struggles to start can all point to surge damage.

-• Watch for red flags like an appliance that won't start at all, a control panel that stays dark, or any burning smell.
-These are signs that surge damage may have occurred and appliance repair may be needed.
+• Red flags that require immediate attention.
+An appliance that won't start, a control panel that stays dark, or any burning smell are signs that professional appliance repair may be needed right away.

-When to Call for Appliance Repair vs. Reset Yourself
+When to Call for Appliance Repair vs. Reset It Yourself

-Not every post-outage appliance issue requires a service call.
-There are a few simple resets worth trying first:
+Not every post-outage issue requires a service call.
+Try these simple steps before reaching out for help.

 • Check and reset any tripped GFCI outlets (common in kitchens and laundry rooms)